 Then we moved.
 We hoped with a new start, a new room, it might work.
 It did at first.
 For about two months.
-Then it started again.

 We ended up changing the room arrangements.
 We gave our oldest son a room of his own and put the younger two together.

 Then it became often and she got larger.
 Of course, larger is relative.
 She’s about the size of a 6-year old.

 My husband is one of 11.
 He can sleep through almost anything.
 But when you have to get up for work at 4:30 am, enough is enough.

 Who would have thought a love affair would fix my problem.
 A love affair with Pinterest.

-InnoGear Upgraded 150ml Aromatherapy Essential Oil Diffuser Portable Ultrasonic Diffusers Cool Mist Humidifier with 7 Colors LED Lights and Waterless Auto Shut-off for Home Office Bedroom RoomI bought this diffuser and a starter set of these NOW essential oils.
+InnoGear Upgraded 150ml Aromatherapy Essential Oil Diffuser Portable Ultrasonic Diffusers Cool Mist Humidifier with 7 Colors LED Lights and Waterless Auto Shut-off for Home Office Bedroom RoomI bought this diffuser and a starter set of these essential oils.
 After reading more, I decided to try the lavender oil in the diffuser to see if it would help my daughter.

 I told her all about what I was doing and why I thought it would help.
 I told her I couldn’t promise, but I believed it would work.
 She really wanted a solution too, so I am sure that helped.

 This one has the added bonus of a nightlight.
 You can choose different colors some of which are softer than others.
 Choosing a color has become part of their routine too.

 Why I forgot about using lavender scents, I don’t know.
 I used the sleepy lotions when the kids were little.
-I guess between mommy brain, menopause, and dementia caregiving, my brain doesn’t stand a chance.
+I guess between mommy brain, perimenopause, and dementia caregiving, my brain doesn’t stand a chance.

 And on another note, a nice combination of Lime, Bergamot and Rosemary essential oils work wonders to help me be alert and focused during the day.